Literacy Training Spring 2020

 Why: Explicit vocabulary instruction is beneficial in developing reading skills, academic vocabulary, and building meaning from text (Kamil et al., 2008; Hattie, 2009).
 It is especially critical for struggling readers who haven't built robust vocabularies from extensive reading and who struggle to utilize contextual clues to decipher word meaning (Beck, McKeown, & Kucan, 2002).
 Studies have shown middle school reading interventions that include the preteaching of essential vocabulary words activate background knowledge and build vocabulary and text comprehension (Vaughn et al., 2013; Swanson et al., 2015).

-How: CALI Reads participants will learn how to instruct students to use the SGQ strategy through the online training module via CALI Learns.
+How: CALI Reads participants will learn how implement Vocabulary Maps through the online training module via CALI Learns.

-Who: The SGQ Training Program is available for CALI Reads Participants in fall 2019.
-The Training Program will be made free to the public in the spring 2020 through the CALI Reads Learning Library.
+Who: The Vocabulary Maps Training Program is available for CALI Reads Participants in spring 2020.
+The Training Program will be made free to the public the following semester through the CALI Reads Learning Library.

 Other Related Resources

-Relevant Common Core State Standards: Anchor Standards for Reading
+Relevant Common Core State Standards: Anchor Standards for Language: Vocabulary Acquisition and Use

 is a project funded by the Office of Special Education in partnership with the California Department of Education, Special Education Division.
 The project is coordinated and administered through the